On this page:

-If you haven't already met with your faculty advisor during orientation, you should contact him or her to schedule a convenient time to confer.
+If you are new to the College of Arts & Sciences and haven't already met with your faculty advisor, you should contact him or her to schedule a convenient time to confer.
 If you are a third-year student and you haven't declared your major yet, you should have conferred with the undergraduate director in the department in which you plan to declare.

-Third-year students have until March 1 to declare a major OR to complete a petition to defer declaring.
+New Third-year students have until March 1 to declare a major OR to complete a petition to defer declaring.
 Forms for declaring or deferring are in 101 Monroe Hall.
 Both require a visit to the undergraduate director of the department in which you plan to declare.
 If you are a third-year student and you miss the deadline, you will be blocked from selecting courses for the fall semester until you submit one of these forms.
-If you do so after the deadline, you will be unblocked but will lose your priority for fall course selection.
+If you miss the deadline, you will be unblocked but will lose your priority for fall course selection.
 Don't let this happen to you.
 Declare or defer your major soon.
-Remember also that you may not continue to the second semester of your third year without having declared a major in the College.
+Remember also that no student may continue to the second semester of their third year without having declared a major in the College.

 Second-year students should explore different majors by finding out about the prerequisites for declaring, the minimum GPA for acceptance or minimum grade accepted in courses toward the major; the number of credits required; whether or not a thesis is required; and how many courses are required and how many are electives.
 Talk to the Directors of the Undergraduate Major Programs and ask about career opportunities; who does major advising; and what previous graduates are doing now.

 All students should consider studying abroad.
 Visit the ISO home page for more information.

 Ms. Ozment hopes as well that all Spring mid-year transfer students will make an appointment to see her to introduce yourself and to let her know about your academic plans at U.Va.
 You may set up an appointment to meet with her by calling 924-3350 or visiting 101 Monroe Hall.
 Her office is in Monroe Hall 204.